 The proposed on-site stormwater management system is designed in accordance with the City of Camas stormwater regulations.
-Runoff from pollution generating impervious surfaces (main parking lot and bus lot) will be treated via an approved Best Management Practice (BMP) prior to discharge into flow control facilities.
-These are currently proposed as bioretention facilities.
-A flow control facility (pond) is proposed near the west side of the site.
+All collected runoff from the project areas (both on-site and off-site) will be treated via an approved Best Management Practice (BMP) with phosphorous control prior to discharging off-site.
+These are currently proposed as a large wet pond for the on-site areas and mechanical treatment for the frontage roadway areas.
+Flow control for the on-site runoff will be managed using the large wet pond.
 The pond discharge will be split to flow toward both required points-of-compliance (stream to the north and wetland to the southwest).
-All stormwater runoff eventually flows to Lacamas Lake, which requires phosphorus treatment.
-The proposed bioretention facilities will have an increased treatment soil media thickness of 24" to meet this criteria.
+The runoff from the frontage road improvements is proposed using an underground detention system.
+All stormwater runoff eventually flows to Lacamas Lake.

-New on-site stormwater management infrastructure associated with this project includes inlets, pipe, water quality facilities, flow control facilities, and dispersion trenches.
+New on-site stormwater management infrastructure associated with this project includes inlets, pipe, rain gardens, and a water quality/flow control facility.
 All on-site facilities will be private, whereas all off-site facilities will be public.